DeMarcoLab/imagereg/README.md

 Then there are two options for running the program: from the command line, and from within python.

+The `pipeline` image registration function takes three input arguments:
+* The path to the input image directory
+* The regex string describing the file naming.
+Filenames matching this regex are sorted alphabetically before image alignment.
+* The path to an empty output directory where you would like to save the results.
+This *must* be an empty directory.

 ### 1. From the command line
 ```
 conda activate imagereg